 Shortage Of Bus Drivers In Bemidji Could Lead To Transportation Reductions

-In a email from Superintendent of Schools Dr. James Hess, he said that the shortage of drivers has been developing over time, but becoming more apparent each day.
+In a email from Superintendent of Schools Dr. James Hess, he said that the shortage of drivers has been developing over time, but has become more apparent each day.

 Hess said without additional trained drivers, Bemidji Area Schools may be forced to implement reductions in transportation services that could result in the following: